 I first came to birth work on my yoga mat.
-A yoga teacher and fitness instructor for over a decade, I took a prenatal-specific yoga training in 2011, and it sparked a true passion.
-I went on to complete my DONA Doula Training that same year.
+A yoga teacher and fitness instructor since 2005, I took a prenatal-specific yoga training in 2011, and it sparked a true passion.
+Shortly after that, I went on to complete my first doula training through DONA International.
 Since then, I continue to be an eager student of all things related to pregnancy and birth.

-A Certified Doula through Childbirth International, I’m incredibly honored to work with mothers from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
+A Certified Doula through Childbirth International, I am also a Registered Yoga Teacher through Yoga Alliance (E-RYT 200) and certified as a CalmBirth® Meditation Teacher.
+I’m incredibly honored to work with mothers from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
 I continue to learn so much, and to be humbled by their strength, beauty and courage.
 The opportunity to witness their paths to and through motherhood — and to help cultivate a loving and supportive community in which they can thrive — is a true privilege.

 I live in the Northeast Minneapolis area with my husband Trent and our three teenaged children.